 All energy is vibration -- including sound.
 Guiding the sound vibration in a space with wind chimes can be a remedy or a good luck magnet in feng shui.
 There are a few classic principles to help you enhance the power of wind chimes to bring positive chi into your life.

-Wind chimes activate stagnant areas where chi is stuck by diffusing old collected energy and bringing in new healthy energy.
+In feng shui, wind chimes activate stagnant areas where chi is stuck by diffusing old collected energy and bringing in new healthy energy.
 Each wind chime has its personality and performs differently to affect the surrounding chi.

-Materials to Consider
+Wind Chime Materials to Consider for Feng Shui

 Chimes made from the five elements amplify each element.
 Metal chimes boost the metal energy of clarity, freshness, and success in new ventures; wood chimes add health, vitality and new growth, and increase wealth and gratitude.
 Material and location work together: